MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 For each grill or smoker you own, run two or three calibration cooks where you compare multiple thermometer readings simultaneously.
 Note how the dome thermometer relates to grate temperature.
 Note how the MEATER ambient reading compares to an independent probe at grate level.
 After this calibration, you will know your equipment and can cook with confidence using your primary tools.

-The Thermapen is the final authority on doneness in my workflow.
-Whatever the MEATER says, I always verify the final temperature of a large cut with multiple Thermapen readings -- thickest part of the flat, thickest part of the point, and the probe tender test.
-The Thermapen reading is what I trust for the pull decision.
+The instant-read is the final authority on doneness.
+Whatever the MEATER says, the smart move is to verify the final temperature of a large cut with multiple instant-read checks: thickest part of the flat, thickest part of the point, and the probe tender test.
+That reading is the one to trust for the pull decision.

 What to Avoid